 This includes complaints that the school has not provided the support required by your child’s SEN statement or education, health and care (EHC) plan.”

-If you have concerns, or wish to make a complaint regarding your child’s SEN support a meeting should be requested with the Inclusion Manager in the first instance.
-If an agreeable resolution cannot be met the complaint should be escalated in the usual way, as outlined in the Complaints Policy.
-The local authority’s Parent Partnership Service can provide further advice and guidance on persuing a complaint regarding your child’s SEN provision and support.
+If you have concerns, or wish to make a complaint regarding your child’s SEN support, a meeting should be requested with the Inclusion Manager in the first instance.
+If an agreeable resolution cannot be met, the complaint should be escalated in the way outlined in the Complaints Policy.
+The local authority’s Parent Partnership Service can provide further advice and guidance on pursuing a complaint regarding your child.

 Child Protection and Safeguarding